Minqi824/ADBench/README.md

  3. **algorithm robustness and stability** under 3 settings of data corruptions.

 **Key Takeaways**: Adbench answers many questions for both researchers with interesting findings:
-1. (**!!!**) surprisingly none of the benchmarked unsupervised algorithms is statistically better than others, emphasizing the importance of algorithm selection;
+1. (:heavy_exclamation_mark: :heavy_exclamation_mark: :heavy_exclamation_mark:) surprisingly none of the benchmarked unsupervised algorithms is statistically better than others, emphasizing the importance of algorithm selection;
-2. (**!!**) with merely 1% labeled anomalies, most semi-supervised methods can outperform the best unsupervised method, justifying the importance of supervision;
+2. (:heavy_exclamation_mark: :heavy_exclamation_mark:) with merely 1% labeled anomalies, most semi-supervised methods can outperform the best unsupervised method, justifying the importance of supervision;
 3. in controlled environments, we observe that best unsupervised methods for specific types of anomalies are even better than semi- and fully-supervised methods, revealing the necessity of understanding data characteristics;
-4. semi-supervised methods show potential in achieving robustness in noisy and corrupted data, possibly due to their efficiency in using labels and feature selection.
+4. semi-supervised methods show potential in achieving robustness in noisy and corrupted data, possibly due to their efficiency in using labels and feature selection;
-5. (**!!!!!**) and many more can be found in our papers (Section 4)
+5. (:heavy_exclamation_mark: :heavy_exclamation_mark: :heavy_exclamation_mark:  :heavy_exclamation_mark: :heavy_exclamation_mark:) and many more can be found in our papers (Section 4)

 The Figure below provides an overview of our proposed ADBench (see our [paper](https://github.com/Minqi824/ADBench/blob/main/paper/ADBench_paper.pdf) for details).